MorozVladislav/Engine/README.md

 ```

 ## How to use Engine Application
-1. For moving any vertex of Graph just "capture it" with left button mouse
+1. For moving of any map point just grab it with left mouse button than move and drop where you want.
 2. For connecting to Server open "Server Settings" and enter you credentials